aabibi/account_transactions/README.md

 # Account Service and Transaction Service Microservices

+UPDATE BRANCH: ADDING-SPLUNK
+This branch demonstrates using splunk for centralized logging

 This project consists of two microservices developed using Spring Boot: Account Service and Transaction Service.
 The purpose of this project is to provide a simple example of how to implement microservices architecture using Spring Boot.
 And also show some level of distributed transactions.